AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 You can also consult the [Tips and known limitations for Gmail](https://developers.google.com/gmail/ampemail/tips).

-### Targeting the AMP email {#targeting-amp-email}
+### Targeting an AMP email {#targeting-amp-email}

 AMP for Email being available as a beta capability, currently you can experiment sending an AMP email in two ways:

-* Unitary test: Adobe Campaign enables you to test delivering an AMP-powered dynamic email to selected email addresses appropriately configured, in order to verify its contents and behavior.
+* Adobe Campaign enables you to test delivering an AMP-powered dynamic email to selected email addresses appropriately configured, in order to verify its contents and behavior.
 See [Testing AMP email delivery for selected addresses](../../delivery/using/defining-the-email-content.md#testing-amp-delivery-for-selected-addresses).
-* Batch test: you can send a delivery or a campaign as part of the AMP for Email beta program by registering with the relevant email provider(s) to have your sender domain whitelisted.
+* You can send a delivery or a campaign as part of the AMP for Email beta program by registering with the relevant email provider(s) to have your sender domain whitelisted.
 See [Testing AMP email delivery by registering with an email provider](../../delivery/using/defining-the-email-content.md#testing-amp-delivery-by-registering).

 #### Testing AMP email delivery for selected addresses {#testing-amp-delivery-for-selected-addresses}

+You can test sending dynamic messages from Adobe Campaign to selected email addresses.

 >[!NOTE]
 >
->Currently only Gmail supports testing this format.
+>Currently only Gmail supports testing the AMP format.

-To test sending AMP emails from Adobe Campaign to selected Gmail addresses, you need to:
-* Make sure you target Gmail addresses only.
-* For the corresponding Gmail accounts, whitelist the sender address you are using to deliver from Adobe Campaign.
-To do this, copy the sender address displayed in the delivery's **[!UICONTROL From]** field.
-Paste it into the Gmail account settings' appropriate section.
+Before doing so, you must whitelist the sender address you are using to deliver from Adobe Campaign for the relevant Gmail accounts.

+To do this, copy the sender address displayed in the delivery's **[!UICONTROL From]** field and paste it into the Gmail account settings' appropriate section.
 See the [Gmail developer AMP for Email documentation](https://developers.google.com/gmail/ampemail/testing-dynamic-email).

 ![](assets/amp_from_field.png)

 #### Testing AMP email delivery by registering with an email provider {#testing-amp-delivery-by-registering}

-You can experiment delivering AMP emails by registering with the email providers that take part to the AMP for Email beta program in order to have your sender domain whitelisted.
+You can experiment delivering dynamic emails by registering with the email providers that take part to the AMP beta program in order to have your sender domain whitelisted.

 >[!NOTE]
 >
->Currently only Gmail supports this format.
+>Currently only Gmail supports the AMP format.

 To send AMP emails to any Gmail address, you must register with Google and await their answer.
 Follow the steps presented in the [Gmail developer AMP for Email documentation](https://developers.google.com/gmail/ampemail/register).
 Make sure you follow the [Registration guidelines](https://developers.google.com/gmail/ampemail/register#registration_guidelines).

-### Sending the AMP email {#sending-amp-email}
+### Sending an AMP email {#sending-amp-email}

 Once your AMP content and fallback are ready, and once you defined a compatible target, you can send the email as you would normally do.